ActiveThis profile is actively maintained

 Gautam Adani |

-The Parsa and Kente Basan coal mine blocks in India are in the densely forest Hasdeo-Arand coalfield in Chattisgarh.
+Coal mines in India The Parsa and Kente Basan coal mine blocks in India are in the densely forest Hasdeo-Arand coalfield in Chattisgarh.
 In March 2012, the Ministry of Environment gave final forest clearance (Stage II) to the Parsa East and Kante Basan blocks, after significant pressure from the Prime Minister's Office.
 This clearance is being challenged before the National Green Tribunal on the grounds that the conditions specified in Stage I clearance have not been met.

 Plans for environmental destruction Adani lobbied hard for years to attain permission to build an open cut coal mine in Maharashtra.
 The project was rejected in 2009 as it was within the buffer zone of the Tadoba - Andhari Tiger Reserve (TATR) and the area was part of the tiger corridor.
 The most recent incarnation of the plan would have required the destruction of 1,400 hectares of forest.
 In 2012 a special committee of Maharashtra forest officials rejected clearance to Adani Power Ltd for the project.